Scrybbling-together/scrybble/README.md

 All of these are neatly organized per page.

-Perfect for people with a [Type Folio](https://remarkable.com/products/remarkable-paper/pro/type-folio)
+Perfect if you have a [Type Folio](https://remarkable.com/products/remarkable-paper/pro/type-folio)

 ![A markdown page for the eBook "Docs for developers", showing quotes about the importance of documentation](img/highlights.png)